-- the 2022 Stock Option Plan of the Corporation, as amended by the board of directors (the "Board") and substantially in the form presented to the shareholders (the "Shareholders") of the Corporation is hereby approved; - 2. the Board be authorized on behalf of the Corporation to make any further amendments to the 2022 Stock Option Plan as may be required by regulatory authorities, without further approval of the Shareholders, in order to ensure adoption of the 2022 Stock Option Plan; and - 3. the approval of the 2022 Stock Option Plan by the Board is hereby ratified and confirmed and any one director or officer of the Corporation is hereby authorized and directed on behalf of the Corporation to execute all documents and to do all such other acts and things as such director or officer may determine to be necessary or advisable to give effect to the foregoing provisions of this resolution."
+- 1. the Corporation's 2022 Stock Option Stock Option Plan be confirmed, ratified and approved, and that in connection therewith a maximum of 10% of the Corporation's issued and outstanding Common Shares at the time of each grant be approved for granting as Options; and - 2. any one director or officer of the Corporation is hereby authorized and directed on behalf of the Corporation to execute all documents and to do all such other acts and things as such director or officer may determine to be necessary or advisable to give effect to the foregoing provisions of this resolution."